localstack/docs/content/en/get-started/_index.md

 - Before 0.13: If you do not connect your LocalStack container to the default bridge network with `network_mode: bridge` as in the example, you need to set `LAMBDA_DOCKER_NETWORK=<docker-compose-network>`.

-- If using using the Docker default bridge network using `network_mode: bridge`, container name resolution will not work inside your containers.
+- If using the Docker default bridge network using `network_mode: bridge`, container name resolution will not work inside your containers.
 Please consider removing it, if this functionality is needed.
 {{< /alert >}}

 Please note that there's a few pitfalls when configuring your stack manually via docker-compose (e.g., required container name, Docker network, volume mounts, environment variables, etc.).
 We recommend using the LocalStack CLI to validate your configuration, which will print warning messages in case it detects any (potential) misconfigurations: